NaciCankaya/Floating_point_noise_GPU_verification/experiments/cross-hardware_verifiability/quant_format/README.md

 awq_vs_awq_marlin                3.02e-02   3.17e-02     0.95×
 ```
 In short: QPTQ vs. AWQ is stronger signal than cross-hardware-noise baseline, but Marlin kernel on/off is too subtle and only evident when re-executing with identical hardware.

+ ## Implications

+ Difference between GPTQ and AQW is much larger than within AWQ with or without the Marlin kernel.
+One is qualitatively different maths, the other is different kernel selection for basically the same maths.